pryley/star-rating.js/README.md

 [![npm version](https://badge.fury.io/js/star-rating.js.svg)](https://badge.fury.io/js/star-rating.js)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/geminilabs/star-rating.js/blob/master/LICENSE)

-A zero-dependency plugin that transforms a select with numerical-range values (i.e. 1-5) into a dynamic star rating element.
+A zero-dependency library that transforms a select with numerical-range values (i.e. 1-5) into a dynamic star rating element.

 For production, use the files from the `dist/` folder.

 ## Installation

-Use one of the following methods to add the plugin to your project:
+Use one of the following methods to add the Star Rating library to your project:

 - [Download ZIP](https://github.com/geminilabs/star-rating.js/zipball/master)
 - `yarn add star-rating.js`